SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Plan.md

          We will give the test subject a Google Form with ten questions to give a rating to.
 We felt this was more relevant to our purpose than the NASA TLX since the NASA TLX focuses on hardware testing as well, which is not applicable to our prototypes.
 We will analyse the responses by using the number ratings input.
 This is a subjective metric.

+         When processing the data, we will prioritise the use of robust statistics such as median and IQR.
+This is to prevent our data from being skewed by outliers, given the small sample.
+We will use the mean and range as secondary measures, especially given our goals to have a minimum usability score from our data.

    - ### Qualitative

       - #### Focus Group

          We will also ask more qualitative or subjective questions out of scope for the SUS metric to the test subjects in a small group, that would stimulate discussion and agreement between the test subjects.
 We will record their responses and evaluate our prototype.
-This is a subjective metric.
+This is a subjective metric, which is is something we would need to account for it by discussing it as a group and giving it consideration.

 # Usability Goals